puppetlabs/puppet-docs/source/guides/custom_functions.markdown

 ## Using Facts and Variables

-"But damnit", you say, "now you've got this idea of splaying my cron jobs on different machines, and I just ''have'' to do this now.
-You can't leave me hanging like this."
-Well, it can be done.
+Which raises the question: what _should_ you do if you want to splay your cron jobs on different machines?
-The trick is to tie your minute value to something that's invariant in time, but different across machines.
-Personally, I like the MD5 hash of the hostname, modulo 60, or perhaps the IP address of the host, converted to an integer, modulo 60.
-Neither of them will guarantee uniqueness, but you can't really expect that with a range of no more than 60 anyway.
+The trick is to tie the minute value to something that's invariant in time, but different across machines.
+Perhaps the MD5 hash of the hostname, modulo 60, or maybe the IP address of the host converted to an integer, modulo 60.
+Neither guarantees uniqueness, but you can't really expect that with a range of no more than 60 anyway.

-But how do you get at the hostname or IP address of the client machine?
-"You already told us that functions are run on the server, so that's your idea up in smoke then."
-Aaah, but we have *facts*.
+But given that functions are run on the puppet master, how do you get at the hostname or IP address of the agent node?
-Not opinions, but cold hard facts.
-And we can use them in our functions.
+The answer is that facts returned by facter can be used in our functions.

 ### Example 1